6A20.60 Lighting a Match

 - Mount the coil and match holder in saddles and secure them to opposite ends of the optical rail.
-The match holder should be placed so that it's visible to most of the audience.
+The match holder should farthest from the class.

 - Place the mirrors on either side of the optical rail.

-- Place a match in the match holder.
-The match and coil should each be about 9.5 cm from the centre of the closest mirror.
+- Carefully align the mirrors so that the match and coil are each about 9.5 cm from the centre of the closest mirror.

 - Make sure the variac is at 0 V and off.
 Plug the coil into the variac and the variac into a power outlet.